 This means that all the turbine yaw encoders in any given windfarm now have the same reference point.

 The Geovane_turbine application is specifically developed for turbine alignment and includes ad hoc hardware and software.
-It is used as a portable instrument, carried by the O&M team from one wind turbine to another offering once-in-lifetime corrections per turbine.

 By adding a new wind vane equipped with a Geovane to an already existing met mast, you are able to correct existing wind direction datasets whitout altering the consistency of previous wind vane measurements.